 If you are reporting an accessibility issue, please let us know exactly what it is you’re trying to find out about as this will help us help you.
 You can contact us if you:

 We aim to meet the needs of all our website users as best we can.
 The Equality and Human Rights Commission (EHRC) is responsible for enforcing The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the 'accessibility regulations').

 If you are not satisfied with our response and would like to make a complaint, please check our complaints procedure.
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

-Although the website is compliant with most of the Web Content Accessibility Guidelines 2.1 (WCAG2.1) - AA standard, we have noted a few issues below which are partially compliant along with timescales for addressing the issues.
+This website is partially compliant with the Web Content Accessibility Guidelines 2.1 (WCAG2.1) - AA standard, due to the non-compliances listed below.